ministryofjustice/moj-frontend/docs/components/add-another/_stacked-layout.md

 eleventyComputed:
   override:eleventyNavigation: false
 ---
-## Stacked layout
+## Setting up the stacked layout

 The stacked (or vertical) layout is the default for this component.
-It helps users to enter more information than the other layout (inline), for example in up to 4 fields.
+It helps users to enter more information than the other layout (inline), for example from a more varied range of components.

 <div class="govuk-inset-text">
 The 'Add another' component has 2 layouts - view <a href="#choosing-a-layout-tab">guidance on choosing a layout</a>.